← Blog

 Why DOCX often beats PDF for AI-generated content

-The default instinct with "I have this AI-generated report, I need to send it" is to export PDF.
+The default instinct with "I've this AI-generated report, I need to send it" is to export PDF.
 Three reasons DOCX is usually better:

 1. Stakeholders edit Word documents.
 If your boss is going to "make a few tweaks" before sending it to the client, DOCX saves them from copy-pasting into a new doc.

 2. Google Docs imports DOCX cleanly.
-The path from.docx → "Open with Google Docs" is one click and preserves formatting.
+The path from .docx → "Open with Google Docs" is one click and preserves formatting.
 The path from PDF → Google Docs is OCR-and-pray.

 3. Track Changes works on DOCX.
 PDFs can be commented on but not collaboratively edited.